 Masasa Beach, located on the southern portion of the island municipality of Tingloy, has piqued the curiosity of weekend warriors, searching for something off-the-beaten track.
 The novelty seems to be less intense now compared to last year.
 While there’s a steady increase in the number of people getting interested, some have already gone there, rewarding themselves with the peace and quiet this long stretch of fair sand and clear water offers when it was still under-the-radar.

-Related topic: MASASA BEACH, BATANGAS: IMPORTANT TIPS
+Related topic: MASASA BEACH, BATANGAS: IMPORTANT TRAVEL TIPS

 Mang Oscar’s Beach (Tingloy)